-What is ISO 45001 (Occupational Health and Safety) Certification and Consulting Romania
+What is ISO 45001 (Occupational Health and Safety) Certification in Romania?

 ISO 45001 is the world’s international standard for occupational health and safety, issued to protect employees and visitors from work-related accidents and diseases.
 ISO 45001 certification was developed to mitigate any factors that can cause employees and businesses irreparable harm.
 ISO 45001 Certification in Romania incorporates new concepts on OH&S management, helping to strengthen both leadership, management of risk and worker involvement.

 ISO 45001 is an International Standard that specifies requirements for an occupational health and safety (OH&S) management system, with guidance for its use, to enable an organisation to proactively improve its OH&S performance in preventing injury and ill-health.

 An ISO 45001 Certification in Romania will enable an organisation to improve its OH&S performance by:

 - Determining the hazards and OH&S risks associated with its activities; seeking to eliminate them, or putting in controls to minimize their potential effects

 - Establishing operational controls to manage its OH&S risks and its legal and other requirements